- Home

 Frequently Asked Questions

 No, a standard 4×4 will be able to do all of our adventures.
 You need the basics to enjoy yourself.
 A decent quality tent, a good quality sleeping bag, a comfortable stretcher or mattress to sleep on, cooking utensils, camping chair and a quality 12v fridge that runs off a separate auxillary battery.
-A quality compressor, tyre gauge and puncture repair kit as well as basic recovery equipment.
+A quality air compressor, tyre gauge and puncture repair kit as well as basic recovery equipment.
 A 55L water tank will also take you a long way.

 Our adventures are limited to 6 vehicles i.e 12 pax.
 The only time the group is larger is for example with a Namib Desert trip where the concession holder requires a minimum of 16 – 18 participants.